 - Ten $800 Finalist Grants for each contestant making the final pitch

-- Three $5,000 Grand Prizes for each of the three business stage categories and one $1,000 Audience Favorite Video award at the live virtual pitch event
+- Three $5,000 Grand Prizes for each of the three business stage categories.
+One $1,000 Audience Favorite Video award at the live virtual pitch event

-For established businesses that have continued to push through in unprecedented times or for those established businesses who have been sidelined and are now exploring reemergence, Impact Pitch has a place for you.
+– Established businesses who have been sidelined and are now exploring reemergence, that have still continued to push through in unprecedented times.
+Impact Pitch has a place for you.

-For early stage businesses that went from confidently executing a business plan and building a new customer base to quickly having to adapt or reinvent their business models and strategies, Impact Pitch has a place for you.
+– Early stage businesses that went from confidently executing a business plan and building a new customer base to quickly having to adapt or reinvent their business models and strategies.
+Impact Pitch has a place for you.

-For those entrepreneurs who see new concepts and opportunities in these trying times or for those who have had to start over, Impact Pitch has a place for you too.
+– Entrepreneurs who see new concepts and opportunities in these trying times or for those who have had to start over.
+Impact Pitch has a place for you too.

-The spirit of small businesses will not be broken by COVID-19.
+COVID-19 will not break the spirit of small businesses.
 Small businesses are too important to the fabric of our communities.
-We are seeing community members coming together to support each other through every successive challenge the pandemic has brought and will continue to bring.
+We are seeing community members come together.
+They are supporting each other through every successive challenge the pandemic has brought and will continue to bring.
 Our local small business communities will come out of this stronger – there is no doubt.
-It will happen because of resiliency, adaptation, and new ideas throughout all stages of business and we hope that Impact Pitch can be one of the sparks for those that will positively impact the community.
+It will happen because of resiliency, adaptation, and new ideas throughout all stages of business.
+We hope that Impact Pitch can be one of the sparks for those that will positively impact the community.

 For complete rules, regulations, and application submission instructions for Impact Pitch, please visit: https://businessimpactnw.org/impact-pitch/

 An informational webinar will be hosted on Monday, June 1st at 1:30pm to provide an overview of the Impact Pitch competition with Q&A time.
-Register for the webinar here: https://businessimpactnw.org/event/impact-pitch-2020-contest-overview-w-qa/
+So hurry and register for the webinar here: https://businessimpactnw.org/event/impact-pitch-2020-contest-overview-w-qa/